stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

-The `transaction` header is required, and the transaction identifier will be used for `SEND`, `COMMIT`, `ABORT`, `ACK`, and `NACK` frames to bind them to the named transaction.
+The `transaction` header is REQUIRED, and the transaction identifier will be used for `SEND`, `COMMIT`, `ABORT`, `ACK`, and `NACK` frames to bind them to the named transaction.